 You can be banned (‘disqualified’) from being a company director if you don’t meet your legal responsibilities.
-You can report someone if you think they should be banned from being a director, or if they’re breaking the conditions of a ban.

 ‘Unfit conduct’ includes: